 Either way, hiring a professional with carpentry experience who can help you create a seamless and functional cabinet base is going to be your best bet.

 Installing Your New Electric Cooktop.
 The challenge of this project is all in the prep work.
 Once your new cabinet base, countertop and electrical are in place, all that’s left to do is install the cooktop.
-This is a pretty straightforward step that involves cutting a hole in the countertop, placing the cooktop in the countertop’s openings and connecting the electric.
+This is a pretty straightforward step that involves cutting a hole in the countertop, placing the cooktop in the countertop’s openings and connecting the electricity.

 What Can You Do Yourself?